HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: INTRODUCTION

-With the rapid development of learning-based locomotion and posture control in legged robots~\cite{li2025sata}, researchers have begun extending these methods to manipulation tasks in order to achieve whole-body manipulation~\cite{portela2025whole}.
+With the rapid development of learning-based locomotion and posture control in legged robots~\cite{peizhuo2025sata}, researchers have begun extending these methods to manipulation tasks in order to achieve whole-body manipulation~\cite{portela2025whole}.
 Early approaches relied on using the robot's body to directly contact and apply force to an object~\cite{jeon2023learning}.
-This strategy requires no additional hardware (such as a dedicated arm) and is relatively easy to implement, but its collision-based, single contact point nature limits adaptability, is inefficient, and remains difficult to control.
-Moreover, the impact forces are directly transmitted to the robot's onboard sensors, posing risks of damage and reducing long-term reliability.
+While this strategy is simple to implement, it often requires frequent adjustments of the robot's body position, resulting in inefficient transport and prolonged task duration.
+Moreover, impact forces are directly transmitted to the robot's actuators and sensors, posing risks of damage and reducing long-term reliability.
 To mitigate these issues, some studies introduced dedicated robotic arms, which enable more precise interactions and flexible force application through end effectors~\cite{dadiotis2025dynamic}.
 While this approach improves manipulation dexterity, contact is generally restricted to a single point, limiting the ability to deliver continuous and stable pushing forces to large objects.
 In addition, the inclusion of an arm inevitably increases system complexity, design cost, and control difficulty.
 Researchers have also explored pushing through direct contact with the feet (end effectors) of quadruped robots~\cite{cheng2025rambo}.
 This method requires no additional hardware and naturally integrates locomotion with manipulation.
-However, with fewer feet grounded during pushing, the robot’s overall stability and force output are reduced, which constrains the effectiveness of this approach.
+However, with fewer feet grounded during pushing, the robot's overall stability is reduced, and the manipulation capability of individual legs becomes limited, which constrains the effectiveness of this approach.